sboeckle/health-checker-example/README.md

     - Handles the Services that should be polled.
 Does this with a injected persistance (currently a Map that is saved to file on writes) that can be exchanged later
     - saves JSON in `services.serialized` file
   - `ServicePoller` - periodically polling defined services
-    - Queries the Services from the ServiceManagerService, polls their urls and saves the response into the services as status
+    - Queries the Services from the ServiceManagerService, polls their urls updates the services accordingly
-    - currently it polls every 3000ms
+    - currently, it polls every 3000ms

 Notes

-- Poller writes status of services ('OK','FAIL') after polling as well as updates `updatedAt` Field
+- Poller writes status of services `status` ('OK','FAIL') after polling as well as updates the `lastCheckedAt` field

 ## UI

-A simple react UI was generated for beeing able to work with the REST Service.
+A simple react UI was generated for being able to work with the REST Service.
 It offers CRUD operations on the services API via a simple table (MaterialTable)

 ## Run it